...

 thank you very much for your feedback!

 We briefly touched on the onboarding process with the photo ID.
-This one is actually outstandingly easy and most importantly fast!
-As mentioned above - 4min it took with us 🙂
+This is actually exceptionally simple and, above all, fast!
+As mentioned above - it took us 4 minutes 🙂

 This year there will be a detailed report on True Wealth where we will also take up this point again.